GWWC’s 2023–2024 impact evaluation (executive summary)

 Thanks for sharing, Aidan!
 Great work.

 The Centre for Exploratory Altruism Research (CEARCH) estimated GWWC's marginal multiplier to be 17.6 % (= 2.18*10^6/(12.4*10^6)) of GWWC's multiplier.
 This suggests GWWC's marginal multiplier from 2023 to 2024 was 1.06 (= 0.176*6), such that donating to GWWC over that period was roughly as cost-effective as to GiveWell's top charities.
-A marginal multiplier of 1 may look bad, but is actually optimal in the sense GWWC should spend more (less) for a marginal multiplier above (below) 1.
+A marginal multiplier of 1 may look bad, but is actually optimal in the sense GWWC should spend more for a marginal multiplier above 1, and less for one below 1.

 You estimate the mean annual donations across 10 % Pledgers by year of pledge, and use this to estimate the value of future pledges.
 Have you considered controlling not only for the year of the pledge, but also for the year in which the pledge started?
 I guess pledges starting in later years are less valuable, such that you are overestimating your impact by not controlling for the year the pledge started.
 To do this, I would: